 Security Council subsidiary organs charged with addressing threats to peace and security should look specifically into the impact of conflict and insecurity on LGBTQ people.
 Currently, in 2022, there are 31 ongoing Security Council mandates in countries and regions experiencing, emerging from, or at risk of conflict-related violence; these include, inter alia, peacekeeping operations, special political missions, commissions, and investigative bodies, special representatives, and international tribunals.
 Not one of the security council resolutions that mandate these resolutions includes reference to LGBTQ people or to sexual orientation, gender identity, and sex characteristics, and most have not published any documentation on conflict-related violence against LGBTQ people.
 The sole exception known to Outright is the United Nations Assistance Mission in Iraq (UNAMI): it issued a report containing a section on "Attacks on individuals on the basis of sexual orientation," published shortly after Security Council member states convened a 2015 Arria-formula meeting dedicated to violence on the grounds of sexual orientation and gender identity in Iraq and Syria.
-On the Security Council member states convened a 2015 Arria-formula meeting dedicated to violence on the grounds of sexual orientation and gender identity in Iraq and Syria.
+Se

 Fact-finding missions and commissions of inquiry mandated by the UN Human Rights Council have performed slightly better in LGBTQ inclusion.
-Since 2019, such bodies have identified violations based on sexual orientation and gender identity in Myanmar, Yemen, and Libya.91
+Since 2019, such bodies have identified violations based on sexual orientation and gender identity in Myanmar, Yemen, and Libya.90